hyprwm/hyprland-wiki/content/Configuring/Basics/Binds.md

 ### Multiple binds to one key

-You can trigger multiple actions with the same keybind by using a lua lambda function, with different `disapatcher`s and `param`s:
+You can trigger multiple actions with the same keybind by using a lua lambda function, with different `dispatcher`s and `param`s:

 ```lua
 -- To switch between windows in a floating workspace: